Cartesian Fibrations of $(\infty,2)$-categories: The domain projection

 Finally, we are ready to prove the main result of this section.

-\begin{thm} Given an \(\infty\)-bicategory \(\C\), the domain projection is an outer cartesian 2-fibration, whose \(p\)-cartesian 1-simplices are those described in Lemma~\ref{cart lift of dom n=1}, whose right \(p\)-outer triangles are those described in Lemma~\ref{cart lift of dom n=2}(1), and whose left \(p\)-outer lifts of triangles with a degenerate left leg are those described in Lemma~\ref{cart lift of dom n=2}(2). \end{thm}
+\begin{thm} Given an \(\infty\)-bicategory \(\C\), the domain projection is a 2-outer cartesian fibration, whose \(p\)-cartesian 1-simplices are those described in Lemma~\ref{cart lift of dom n=1}.
+In addition, the right \(p\)-outer triangles whose right legs are cartesian are those described in Lemma~\ref{cart lift of dom n=2}(1), and the left \(p\)-outer triangles whose left leg is invertible are those described in Lemma~\ref{cart lift of dom n=2}(2). \end{thm}

 \begin{proof} By Remark~\ref{rem:dom_projection_weak_fibration}, the map \(\mathrm{d}\) is a weak fibration and by Lemma \ref{cart lift of dom n=1} it has a sufficient supply of \(\dom\)-cartesian lifts for 1-morphisms.
 By the essential unicity of \(\dom\)-cartesian lifts we deduce that all \(\dom\)-cartesian arrows are of the form described in Lemma \ref{cart lift of dom n=1}.